 Captain Moroni was Full of Compassion and Passion!

-He had a just cause.
-He had learned before his first battle that God allowed his people to defend themselves as long as they did not commit the first or second offense.
-Moroni saw the decimation his army inflicted on the Lamanites bear skins.
-Moroni, full of compassion stopped the bloodshed and entreated the Lamanites to stop the unjust war they waged upon the Nephites.
+God allows his people to defend themselves as long as they do not commit the first or second offense as Moroni learned, which empowered him to wage a just war, a defensive war.
+Seeing the decimation his army inflicted on the Lamanites bear skins, Moroni, full of compassion stopped the bloodshed and entreated the Lamanites to stop the unjust war they waged upon the Nephites.

 It was not in his character to seek the destruction of any person.
 Moroni only sought to maintain the freedom of his people, which came at high costs.